arif-tanmoy/GBS-SBG-multithread/README.md

 # GBS-SBG

 ## Group B Streptococcus Serotyping by Genome Sequencing
+## This is forked version of [GBS_SBG](https://github.com/swainechen/GBS-SBG) serotyping that uses multiple threads to run Blastn.

 ## Quick Start (assuming you have BLAST+ installed and available on your path):
 ```